vippsas/vipps-checkout/checkout-how-it-works-shipping.md

 # How the Checkout API works for shipping

-The Checkout API supports all major shipping providers in the Norwegian market, including:
+The Checkout API supports most major shipping providers in the nordic market, including:

 * Bring/Posten
 * Postnord
 * Porterbuddy
 * Helthjem
-* Instabox
+* Posti

 To see how this works, [visit our demo store](https://demo.vipps.no/vipps-checkout-1/full).